We also talked about, it's Will Ferrell's birthday.

 I'm flurpy.

-I want to squeeze that Charmin all the time It's not even creepy when you say it like no, it's not sweet Yeah, and she takes pity on me.
+It's not even creepy when you say it like no, it's not sweet.

-Yeah Well, that's September that'll be a great show too Frank Hermans is my guest from pardon me.
+Frank Hermans is my guest from pardon me.

-Let me be Frank productions here in Green Bay
+Let me be Frank Productions here in Green Bay.

-So you're like this big local legend.
+Um, so you're like this big local legend.

 You're a big star in Wisconsin.